Business Intelligence

 Looker provides a flexible API and embedded analytics framework that lets teams integrate live, governed data directly into custom applications, which Power BI often requires workarounds or separate services to achieve.
 It also supports advanced, reusable parameterized dashboards and scheduled data deliveries, enabling automated, dynamic reporting across multiple teams without manual intervention.

-4. Sisense - Best for embedded analytics and custom app integrations
+4. Sisense: Best for embedded analytics and custom app integrations

 Sisense gives teams a full BI environment that handles data modeling, preparation, and interactive dashboarding in one place, and reviewers often note that it scales smoothly as datasets grow while offering a plugin ecosystem that expands visual capabilities without heavy rebuilding.
-As a Power BI alternative, it’s especially appealing for companies managing multi-tenant setups or serving multiple clients because Power BI can feel rigid when teams need flexible workspaces, custom access rules, and clean data isolation.
+As a powerbi alternative, it's especially appealing for companies managing multi-tenant setups or serving multiple clients because Power BI can feel rigid when teams need flexible workspaces, custom access rules, and clean data isolation.

 Best features of Sisense

-- Strong embedding capabilities: Users appreciate how well Sisense slots into customer-facing products, since the embedding framework feels stable and doesn’t require complicated workarounds to make dashboards behave like native features
+• Strong embedding capabilities: Users appreciate how well Sisense slots into customer-facing products, since the embedding framework feels stable and doesn't require complicated workarounds to make dashboards behave like native features.

-- Developer-friendly APIs: Reviewers often mention that the APIs give engineers plenty of control over customization, so product teams can tune the analytics experience without wrestling with a rigid front end.
+• Developer-friendly APIs: Reviewers often mention that the APIs give engineers plenty of control over customization, so product teams can tune the analytics experience without wrestling with a rigid front end.

-- Smooth product integration: People building SaaS platforms say the end-to-end integration feels predictable, which reduces frustration and shortens the time it takes to move from prototype to live embedded analytics.
+• Smooth product integration: People building SaaS platforms say the end-to-end integration feels predictable, which reduces frustration and shortens the time it takes to move from prototype to live embedded analytics.

-- High embedded-satisfaction among teams: Many user comments describe strong adoption and positive feedback from end users after embedding Sisense, especially when analytics needs to feel seamless inside an app
+• High embedded satisfaction among teams: Many user comments describe strong adoption and positive feedback from end users after embedding Sisense, especially when analytics needs to feel seamless inside an app.

 Limitations of Sisense

-- Opaque pricing: Reviewers regularly mention unclear or inconsistent pricing conversations, which makes budgeting harder and creates hesitation during procurement
+• Opaque pricing: Reviewers regularly mention unclear or inconsistent pricing conversations, which makes budgeting harder and creates hesitation during procurement.

-- UI rough edges: Some users note that parts of the interface feel dated or inconsistent, which slows down dashboard building and forces people to click around more than they expect
+• UI rough edges: Some users note that parts of the interface feel dated or inconsistent, which slows down dashboard building and forces people to click around more than they expect.

 Sisense pricing

-Users have reported having to pay between:
+Users have reported paying between:

-- $50,000 for 50 users (with no cloud hosting) and
+• $50,000 for 50 users (no cloud hosting)

-- $75,000 for 50 users (with cloud hosting)
+• $75,000 for 50 users (with cloud hosting)

 Sisense ratings and reviews